 “Navy’s continued participation in the event is most welcome and has really now become quite a feature of the Long Table Lunch experience,” he said.

 “The chefs’ and stewards’ skills are first class and those that attend the event always comment on their presentation and the great way that they represent Navy.”

 Able Seaman Maritime Logistics - Chef Trent Duncan, who was participating for the first time, said it was a valuable experience.

 “Working alongside the local chefs was a great way to share experiences and to learn from each other,” he said.

 “We were also able to interact with the public, who were very appreciative of our work and having the Navy present on the day,” Able Seaman Duncan said.

-Navy was well represented over the two days by Petty Officer Maritime Logistics - Chef Submarines Shayne Curby, Leading Seamen Maritime Logistics - Chefs Miko Estares and Laura Freyling, Able Seaman Maritime Logistics - Chef Matthew Cole, and Able Seamen Maritime Logistics - Support Operations Matthew Scott, Emma Cooley-Meiners and Dylan Carkeet.
+Navy was well represented over the two days by Petty Officer Maritime Logistics - Chef Submarines Shayne Curby; Leading Seamen Maritime Logistics - Chefs Miko Estares and Laura Freyling; Able Seaman Maritime Logistics - Chef Matthew Cole; and Able Seamen Maritime Logistics - Support Operations Matthew Scott, Emma Cooley-Meiners and Dylan Carkeet.

 Navy’s participation was arranged through Petty Officer Maritime Logistics - Supply Chain Paul Graham who is busy preparing for Navy’s participation in a similar event for charity.

-“The Rockingham event is a lead up to our chefs taking part in what is the Breast Cancer Care Western Australia’s Long Table Lunch which is their signature fundraising event held each year in Perth,” he siad.
+“The Rockingham event is a lead up to our chefs taking part in what is the Breast Cancer Care Western Australia’s Long Table Lunch which is their signature fundraising event held each year in Perth,” he said.